Instrumental Variable Regression via Kernel Maximum Moment Loss: Experimental Results

 In Mendelian randomization, it is known that genetic variants may act as \emph{weak} IVs \citep{Kuang20:Ivy, Hartford20:WeakIV, Burgess20:GIV}, so this experiment aims to evaluate the sensitivity of different methods to the number of instruments ($d'$) and confounder strengths $(c_1,c_2)$.
-We consider three experiments: \begin{enumerate*}[label=(\roman*),noitemsep] \item $d' = 8,16,32$; \item $c_1 =0.5,1,2$; \item $c_2 =0.5,1,2$; \end{enumerate*} unmentioned parameters use default values: $\beta=1$, $d'=16$, $c_1=1$, $c_2=1$.
+We consider three scenarios: \begin{enumerate*}[label=(\roman*),noitemsep] \item $d' = 8,16,32$; \item $c_1 =0.5,1,2$; \item $c_2 =0.5,1,2$; \end{enumerate*} unmentioned parameters use default values: $\beta=1$, $d'=16$, $c_1=1$, $c_2=1$.
 We draw $10,000$ samples for the training, validation and test sets, respectively, and train \texttt{MMR-IV (Nystr\"om)} only on the training set.
-Other settings are the same as those of the low-dimensional scenario.
+Other settings are the same as those of the low-dim scenario.

-\sref{Figure}{fig:mendelians} depicts the experimental results.
+\sref{Fig.}{fig:mendelians} depicts the experimental results.
 Overall, \texttt{2SLS} performs well on all settings due to the linearity assumption, except particular sensitivity to the number of (weak) instruments, which is a well-known property of \texttt{2SLS} \citep{Angrist08:Harmless}.
-Although imposing no such assumption, \texttt{MMR-IV}s perform competitively and even more stably, since the information of instruments is effectively captured by the kernel $k$ and we only need to deal with a simple objective, and also the analytical CV error plays an essential role.
-Section \ref{sec:additional_detail_mendetlian} contains additional findings.
+Although imposing no such assumption, \texttt{MMR-IV}s perform competitively and even more stably, since the information of instruments is effectively captured by the kernel $k$ and we only need to deal with a simple objective, and also the analytical CV error plays an essential role. \texttt{KernelIV} also achieves competitive and stable performance across all settings, but not as good as ours. \texttt{DirectNN} is always among the worst approaches on all settings as no instrument is used. \texttt{Poly2SLS} performs accurately on the last two experiments, while presents significant instability with the number of instruments in \sref{Fig.}{fig:mendelians}(left) because of failure of the hyper-parameter selection.
+In \sref{Fig.}{fig:mendelians}(middle) and \sref{Fig.}{fig:mendelians}(right), we can observe that the performance of most approaches deteriorates as the effect of confounders becomes stronger. \texttt{MMR-IV (Nystr\"om)} has promising performance and shows a bit more sensitivity to $c_2$ than $c_1$, and the good performance takes the advantage of the hyper-parameter selection compared with \texttt{AGMM-K} and \texttt{DualIV}.